Student club brings TED talks to Trinity

 “I’m going to draw from the global community of ideas and curate a set of talks that can really change opinions starting in my community — change opinions that I think need changing,” Walawalkar said.

-The next session of the lecture series is on Jan.
+The next session of the lecture series, focusing on note-taking skills, will take place on Jan.
 18 at 6 p.m. in CSI 448.
-This session will focus on building effective note taking skills.